reshmabidikar/reshmabidikar.github.io/2021/03/putifabsent-and-getordefault-map-methods-with-examples.md

 coverImage: "Map-putIfAbsent-getOrDefault-scaled.jpg"
 ---

 In my [earlier](https://learnjava.co.in/java-8-map-compute-map-computeifpresent-map-computeifabsent-method-examples/) article, I had explained the Map.compute, Map.computeIfPresent and Map.computeIfAbsent methods added by Java 8.
-In addition, Java 8 has added two other methods called **putIfAbsent** and **getOrDefault** to the Map interface.
-In this article, I will be explaining the these methods. \[table id=24 /\]
+In addition,Java 8 has added two other methods called **putIfAbsent** and **getOrDefault** to the Map interface.
+In this article, I will be explaining the these methods.

 ## How putIfAbsent works